Managing Your Depression in the New Year

 5. Be purposeful with your communication.
 People often avoid communicating because they are afraid of conflict.
 Yet, unclear communication can actually cause conflict.
 So, practice being more direct, yet kind with your communication.
 If you have a sensitive topic, ask a friend before you talk to that person.
 However, we only have control over the words we use.
 So, first look at how you would react if someone said those words to you.
 Then, communicate with that person as clearly and kindly as possible.

-I hope you find these tips helpful in managing your depression in 2020.
-If you would like additional information on treatment for depression, call or contact me for a free consultation or to schedule an appointment.
+I hope you find these tips helpful in managing your depression in the upcoming year.
+If you would like more information on how to make an appointment or book a 15 minute consultation to discuss how depression counseling can better your life, call or contact me.